 Location of Sale

-Foreclosure sales are held at the location below every Tuesday (with exception to holidays) at 9:30 a.m.:
+Foreclosure sales are held every Tuesday (with the exception of holidays) at 9:30 A.M.:

 The total Sheriff’s Commission Fee is $600 per sale.